gogs/gogs/docs/dev/release/issue_template_patch_release.md

 On develop branch:

-- [ ] Post the following message on issues that are included in the patch milestone.
+- [ ] Post the following message on issues that are included in the patch milestone:
     ```
     The <MAJOR>.<MINOR>.<PATCH> has been released.
     ```